ansible/awx/docs/clustering.md

   - Break the link between nodes such that it forms 2 or more groups where groupA and groupB can't communicate but all nodes can communicate with the database.
 * Crucially when network partitioning is resolved all nodes should recover into a consistent state
+* Upgrade Testing, verify behavior before and after are the same for the end user.

 ## Performance Testing